Gaius-Augustus/Augustus/README-cgp.txt

 1. INTRODUCTION
 ----------------
-The cgp mode is an extension to AUGUSTUS that takes a genome alignment of two or more closely related species and simultaneously predicts genes in all input genomes.
+The cgp mode is an extension to AUGUSTUS that takes an alignment of two or more genomes and simultaneously predicts genes in all of them.
 Beside the genomes and the alignment, a phylogenetic tree of the species is required input.
 AUGUSTUS-cgp can either be used

 - de novo, or
-- with extrinsic evidence (such as rnaseq or EST data) for one or more species.
+- with extrinsic evidence for any subset of species Such evidence includes for example already existing and trusted gene structures or hints from RNA-Seq alignments.
-  This includes already existing annotations to predict genes in newly sequenced, related genomes.

-Both genomes and extrinsic evidence can either be read in from a flat file or alternatively retrieved from a mysql database.
+Both genomes and extrinsic evidence can either be read in from a flat file or alternatively retrieved from a MYSQL database.
 Both approaches are described below in more detail.

 This manual assumes that you are already familiar with AUGUSTUS and that you know how to use AUGUSTUS for gene prediction in a single genome.

 2. DEPENDENCIES
 -----------------

+The following programs need be installed in cgp mode:

 - GSL (GNU Scientific Library)
 - Boost C++ Libraries (>= V1_46_1)